 In WGS, my classes were full of people who really wanted to be there and who joyfully pursued the rigor of feminist and queer theory.
 Seminar conversations tended to expand out into the hallways and follow me home, as WGS became not only the basis of my intellectual life, but also the meeting ground of the vibrant feminist community at Harvard who became my closest friends and allies.
 And the professors and graduate students affiliated with the Program became fierce mentors to me.
 Writing a thesis in WGS and AAAS confirmed for me that the research and writing that I had come to love in my coursework was not something that I could let go of, so in my senior year of college I applied to graduate school.

 In graduate school in AAAS at Harvard, I wrote a dissertation that brought together feminist theory, black queer theory, and the history of sex and slavery.
 Because I also pursued the graduate secondary field in WGS, I remained involved with the WGS community as a member of the Tutorial Board.
 As a Teaching Fellow in WGS, I learned how to teach in the classrooms of the very professors who had first introduced me to the work that now shapes my life.
 And, in this role, I was able to connect with the next generation of feminist students in WGS, in their junior tutorials and thesis projects.
-In 2016, I will begin working as an Assistant Professor of History at Brown University, where I will teach courses on the history of gender, sexuality, and slavery.
+I am currently an Assistant Professor of History at Brown University, where I teach courses on the history of gender, sexuality, and slavery.

 Ten years of studying in WGS has led me to work that I love and that I believe in, and to a rich community of queer and feminist friends and mentors.
-When I’m not writing or teaching, I spend my time cooking and gardening, exploring the woods and the shores of New England with my wife, and lazing around with our cat.
+When I’m not writing or teaching, I spend my time exploring the woods and the shores of New England with my wife and our son Jonah, and sitting in sunny spots at home with our cat.